If you are an Isle of Man resident and wish to shoot at the club, we follow the procedure below:

 should contact us via email@example.com giving some information about yourself and the purpose of your visit.

-- We will reply and arrange a novice session as and when we have a suitable number of people who wish to attend.
+- We will reply and arrange an induction course as and when we have a suitable number of people who wish to attend.

-- At the novice induction you will be shown the ranges and their features
+- At the induction course you will be shown the ranges and their features

 - After seeing the ranges you will be given a full range safety briefing and an introduction to the firearms we use – this is initially a ‘classroom’ session then one to one mentoring until you are considered to be safe on the range without close supervision.
 If you wish to continue coming to the Club arrangements will be made for the RCO’s to expect you on the range and organise your supervision as required.